 The Fishers City Council has approved a sanitary grading system for retail food inspections as of November 14, 2022.
 Sanitary grading will begin with 2023 inspections.
-Food operators will be required to post grades by September 30, 2023.
+Food operators are required to post grades as of September 30, 2023.

 Explore the Food Grade and Inspection Dashboard by clicking below.
 The dashboard is fully interactive.
 Click on a facility name on the left and review inspection reports on the right panel.
 Zoom in and out using the map feature, select facilities by food grade, and more.
 Email email@example.com with any questions.

 Food Inspection Grading System FAQs

 Why is the Fishers Health Department implementing this grading system?

 This initiative demonstrates the Fishers Health Department’s commitment to the health and safety of our residents.
 After seeing this work successfully in other states, the Fishers Health Department became the second municipality in the state to implement this protocol.

 In November 2022, the Fishers City Council approved the sanitary grading system for retail food inspections beginning in 2023.
 You can find the ordinance here.

 Where do I find a restaurant’s letter grade?

 - On the online dashboard at fishers.in.us/FoodGrade